Find a Cruise

 Each journey with Tauck River Cruising is an all-inclusive affair.
-Included in the cost are all shore excursions (with a choice of sightseeing options in many cities, unusual for river cruising), onshore dining, gratuities to ship staff, transfers, onboard lectures and entertainment, pre- and post-cruise hotel stays, and wine with dinners.
+Included in the cost are all shore excursions (with a choice of sightseeing options in many cities, unusual for river cruising), onshore and offshore dining, crew gratuities, transfers, onboard lectures and entertainment, pre- or post-cruise hotel stays, and unlimited beer, wine and spirits.

 The emphasis onboard is on relaxed elegance, just the right vibe as you meander through the European countryside past provincial villages, castles and other historic sites.

-Tauck River Cruising FleetTauck's original four sister riverboats -- the "Jewel Class" vessels -- are 361 feet in length with a capacity for 118 passengers.
-This compares to 150 or more passengers on similar sized ships owned by other companies.
-Even more impressively, Tauck's next generation of ships, known as the "Inspiration Class" (ms Inspire and ms Savor) and set to launch in 2014, will each be 443 feet long and carry just 130 passengers.
-Shipboard cabins are all outsides, and 85 percent have floor-to-ceiling windows.
-Each cabin is equipped with flat-screen television, mini-bar, radio, safe, hair dryer, air conditioning, bathrobe, slippers, Molton Brown amenities and a private bathroom with shower; power is 220 volt.
-Bedding is cushy, including 400-thread-cound Egyptian cotton sheets and Hungarian down pillows.
+Tauck's original five sister riverboats, once called the "Jewel Class" vessels, are 361 feet long and first were designed for 118 passengers.
+This compares to 150 or more passengers on similar-sized ships owned by other companies.
+This class comprises ms Jewel, ms Sapphire, ms Emerald, ms Treasures and ms Esprit.
+Tauck's next generation of ships, first known as the "Inspiration Class" (ms Inspire and ms Savor), which launched in 2014, are each 443 feet long and carry just 130 passengers.
+Shipboard cabins on all boats, regardless of class, are all outsides, with most having floor-to-ceiling windows.
+Each cabin is equipped with a flat-screen television, minibar, radio, safe, hair dryer, air-conditioning, bathrobe, slippers, Molton Brown amenities and a private bathroom with shower; power is 220 volts.
+Bedding is cushy, with high-thread-count sheets and down pillows.